Visualizing Sports Betting with Python; Evolution of a Bankroll Over Time With +EV Betting

 • I am using OptimalFlight, a model created by Todd M. Kos of Quality Golf Stats, to model flight based on input trajectory parameters

 TopGolf balls do not behave the same as regular golf balls.
 Based on Trackman 4 data I reported here, off driver the ball speed is 4.6% lower, launch is 6.1% lower, and spin is 28.6% higher.
 These data match my anecdotal experience at TopGolf (I’m not a walking launch monitor but I can tell spin was high and speeds were down a bit).
-Simulations will be ran using these modified numbers, as these changes in trajectory have a quite significant impact on distance, apex, and the potential to knock one out of TopGolf.
+Simulations will be ran using these modified numbers, as these changes in trajectory have a significant impact on distance and apex, and thus the potential to clear the TopGolf net.

 It’s unclear what the dimensions of an average TopGolf are.
 Some sources describe length as 215 yards, some say 240, some say 250, and some imply 267.
 With the lack of clarity I’ll assume 250, which is one of the more commonly reported figures online.
 Most sources agree on a 150 foot fence height.
 One source quoted a TopGolf spokeswoman at a 170 fence height.